 As a participant in the MasterCard Digital Enablement Express programme, Google has streamlined the onboarding process to engage with all participating MasterCard issuers around the globe, accelerating consumer access to Android Pay, as it becomes available in different markets.

 “Singaporeans love mobile and are some of the fastest adopters of new technology in the world.
 It’s wonderful to see wide support in Singapore from the banks and the industry for Android Pay, enabling shoppers to use Android smartphones as a way to buy things when they’re on-the-go,” said Joanna Flint, Country Director, Google Singapore.

 MasterCard contactless payments are accepted in 77 countries and more than five million merchant locations worldwide.
 To find a listing of contactless-enabled merchant locations, download the MasterCard Nearby app or go to www.mastercard.com/contactless.

-MasterCard (NYSE: MA), http://www.mastercard.com, is a technology company in the global payments industry.
+MasterCard (NYSE: MA), www.mastercard.com, is a technology company in the global payments industry.
 We operate the world’s fastest payments processing network, connecting consumers, financial institutions, merchants, governments and businesses in more than 210 countries and territories.
 MasterCard products and solutions make everyday commerce activities – such as shopping, traveling, running a business and managing finances – easier, more secure and more efficient for everyone.
-Follow us on Twitter @MasterCardNews, join the discussion on the Beyond the Transaction Blog and subscribe for the latest news on the Engagement Bureau.
+Follow us on Twitter @MasterCardAP and @MasterCardNews, join the discussion on the Beyond the Transaction Blog and subscribe for the latest news on the Engagement Bureau.

 Click here to subscribe to real-time alerts.